Olympics on NBC: Future

-On March 13, 2025, NBCUniversal announced that it had reached a four-year extension of its rights to the Olympic Games, valued at $3 billion, to extend them through the 2034 Winter Olympics in Salt Lake City, and the 2036 Summer Olympics.
+On March 13, 2025, NBCUniversal announced that it had reached a four-year extension of its rights to the Olympic Games, valued at $3 billion, to extend them through the 2034 Winter Olympics in Utah, and the 2036 Summer Olympics.
 The agreement also includes commitments for NBCUniversal and parent company Comcast to collaborate with the IOC and OBS to leverage its "expertise in technology infrastructure, connectivity and media to support the delivery of the Olympic Games".